-Chairman, President, & Chief Executive Officer
+Chairman, President, and Chief Executive Officer of Centene Corporation

-Mr. Neidorff dedicates a portion of his time to several arts and civic organizations.
-Having served as chairman of the board of trustees for the National Urban League and served as its chairman from 2014-2019, he remains on the board as a committee member.
-In February 2015, he was inducted into the Hall of Fame for Junior Achievement of Greater St. Louis.
-Beginning in 1990, he joined the board of directors for the Greater St. Louis Boy Scouts of America.
-During his tenure as a director, he served as Pathfinder district chair, vice chairman and chairman of the Special Needs Committee, vice president of Finance, and council president.
+Mr. Neidorff is a board member of the National Urban League and served as its chairman from 2014-2019.
+In 2015, he was inducted into the Hall of Fame for Junior Achievement of Greater St. Louis.
+He’s been a member of the board of directors for the Greater St. Louis Boy Scouts of America since 1990, serving as Pathfinder district chair, vice chairman and chairman of the Special Needs Committee, vice president of Finance, and council president.
 Mr. Neidorff is a member of the board of trustees for Trinity University in San Antonio, Texas, his alma mater, and previously served as chairman of the board.
 The university’s on-campus art gallery is named in honor of him and his wife, Noémi.

 Having an appreciation for the arts, Mr. Neidorff is also involved with several major arts institutions.
-He sits on the board of the St. Louis Symphony Orchestra, where he served a term as chairman and is currently a trustee on its Endowment Committee.
+He sits on the board of the St. Louis Symphony Orchestra, where he previously served a term as chairman and is currently a trustee on its Endowment Committee.
 As a trustee for the Opera Theatre of St. Louis, he serves on the Institutional Development Committee and previously served as a vice chairman.

 Mr. Neidorff serves as Treasurer of the John F. Kennedy Center for the Performing Arts Board of Trustees and member of the International Committee on the Arts.
 He previously served the Kennedy Center as a 2005 trustee, vice chairman of its Fund Board, chairman of the Education Committee, and co-chair of the International Committee on the Arts.